-[Nothing entered]

-- · Listing of Products and/or Services - o · General Management General administration and management, as well as the management and operation of the training, housing, and dining facilities make training possible.
+- Factors Impacting the Products and/or Services: [Nothing entered] - Anticipated Changes to the Products and/or Services [Nothing entered] - Listing of Products and/or Services - General Management General administration and management, as well as the management and operation of the training, housing, and dining facilities make training possible.
 General administrative direction and management control are provided in the areas of planning, budgeting, financing, instructional planning, staffing, accounting and record keeping.
 Liaison with other agencies and the public is also provided.
-Support services provided include clerical services, office management, as well as coordination of operation of the physical facilities required for instruction, recreation, housing, feeding, and health of the students with other programs of the Department for the Blind and Vision Impaired, as well as other state, local, and federal agencies. - o The department obtains the following administrative support services from the Department of Rehabilitation Services via a cooperative agreement: information systems support (VITA); human resources management; fiscal management; comprehensive purchasing and procurement services; interagency mail pick-up and delivery; transportation management of state pool cars; and, internal audit services by request.
+Support services provided include clerical services, office management, as well as coordination of operation of the physical facilities required for instruction, recreation, housing, feeding, and health of the students with other programs of the Department for the Blind and Vision Impaired, as well as other state, local, and federal agencies.